-Graduate Teaching Assistants for Study Abroad Programs Include: Barcelona, Buenos Aires, Salvador de Bahia (contingent on student enrollment and CLAS funding).
+Graduate Teaching Assistants for Study Abroad Programs Include: Barcelona, Buenos Aires, Salvador da Bahia (contingent on student enrollment and CLAS funding).

-Students interested in serving as Graduate Teaching Assistants in any of the Spanish and Portuguese faculty-led Study Abroad Programs must apply before the advertised deadline, which is typically around December 15.
+Students interested in serving as Graduate Teaching Assistants in any of the Spanish and Portuguese faculty-led Study Abroad Programs must apply before the advertised deadline.
+Historically, this deadline was around December 15, but it has recently been moved to an earlier date in the Fall.